dosydon/translator-es/README.md

 Thits program seeks to cover the set of all fluents using the fewest mutex+none groups (subsets of fluents).
-"default" greedily selects the mutex+none group with the largest cardinality until all fluents are coveredi group"exact" solves the set covering problem optimally.
+"default" greedily selects the mutex+none group with the largest cardinality until all fluents are covered.

+"exact" solves the set covering problem optimally.

 "essential" utilizes exactly1-groups to find inessential fluents.
 With "--axiom" option enabled, the program express exactly1-groups as axioms.